DoktorlHouse/CarCountingYolov4-DeepSort/README.md

 ## Downloading Official YOLOv4 Pre-trained Weights
-Our object tracker uses YOLOv4 to make the object detections, which deep sort then uses to track.
+The object tracker uses YOLOv4 to make the object detections, which deep sort then uses to track.
 Yolov4 is based on the Darknet Framework, for further infos check  https://github.com/AlexeyAB/darknet There exists an official pre-trained YOLOv4 object detector model that is able to detect 80 classes.
 For easy demo purposes we will use the pre-trained weights for our tracker.
 Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT